Does De Novo charge for their services?

 Can I have visitors while I attend treatment?

 Yes.
 We do however have designated visiting hours from 10:00 a.m. to 4:30 p.m. on Saturdays, excluding your first weekend at De Novo.
 Visiting will not be permitted outside of our visiting hours.
+(Due to the COVID-19 Pandemic, public access to the Centre remains limited to critical services only.
+We encourage communication with family via technology.)

 How do I get to De Novo?

 It is the responsibility of the client to arrange transportation to and from De Novo.
 Parking of your vehicle on De Novo property is not permitted during your stay.
 Please arrange for a ride or bus/train transportation.
-For assistance with transportation schedules please speak to your Intake Worker.
+For assistance with transportation schedules please speak to our Intake Worker.

 Will my participation in the program be kept confidential?

 It is a high priority to us that your stay with De Novo Treatment Centre is kept confidential.
 Our staff will not disclose your presence, or release any information to another party, without your consent as authorized by your signature on a Release of Information form.
-The only exceptions are:
+The only legal exceptions are:

 - A client has disclosed that he/she has harmed a child, has intention to harm a child, or state that he/she is about to commit a criminal offense.